God Is Dead (comics): Plot

 In 2015, a man claiming to be Zeus, the ancient Greek god of thunder, arrives in Vatican City and claims the Earth as his domain.
 This event becomes known as the Second Coming.
 In subsequent months, several other figures claiming to be gods and goddesses emerge as if from nowhere, and begin to divide the Earth into different territories.
 Fighting between the various gods breaks out, and drags the Earth into war.

 Unknown to the gods, an underground society known as the Collective suspects that the gods are not who they appear to be, and seek to create their own new gods to rival those of the ancient pantheons.
 The Collective is eventually destroyed by the gods, but one member, Gaby, survives, and a generation later has risen to take the identity of the Earth Mother, Gaia.

 As Gaia, Gaby rules over the world virtually unchallenged by the gods that still remain.
 One of her followers, Tansy, travels to Australia, which has been abandoned since the events of the Second Coming.
 Once there, she meets a man named Albert Spencer, who survived the Second Coming and has been residing in the Dreamtime with a ragtag group of humans.
-Together, they use a device to go to Heaven and find the Judeo-Christian God with his head blown off.
+Together, they use a device to go to Heaven and find the Judeo-Christian-Islamic God with his head blown off.
 Albert then decides to unite the remnants of Earth's pantheons to lead an assault on Gaia.

 As Albert attempts to form alliances, at Gaia's palace, her servants begin to question her motives and her divinity after she kills multiple members of the community that worship her.
 Hephaestus forms his own alliance among Gaia and Baldr, and organizes a counterattack against the lesser gods, which is successful, until the lesser gods attack.
 Hephaestus then descends into the bowels of a nearby mountain, and releases the Titans to do battle.
 Meanwhile, Lily, Gaia's high priestess who discovers the Collective's hideout, flies with a massive dragon, carrying a nuclear weapon.
 A final battle is waged between the Titans and the remnants of the gods, ending with Lily dropping a nuclear weapon and killing Gaia.
 In doing so, the Earth begins to dry and shrivel, until Jesus, dressed as a normal human man, emerges in a flash of light.